Giovanni Strangio: Duisburg massacre

 Strangio returned to Germany, where he ran "Tonis Pizza" in Kaarst in North Rhine-Westphalia.
 From his adopted hometown, Strangio allegedly prepared the attack against the rival clan that included Marco Marmo (1982–2007), among its members, and the chief suspect in the murder of Maria Strangio, who was killed in the bloodbath.
 Strangio quickly became a suspect.
 His apartment in Kaarst was searched and it appeared that he had left it in a hurry, leaving a large amount of money behind.

 On December 18, 2007, four suspects in the Duisburg massacre were arrested, but Giovanni Strangio remained a fugitive until his arrest in March 2009.
 The second gunman is believed to be Strangio’s brother-in-law Giuseppe Nirta, also wanted for international cocaine trafficking, who was arrested on May 23, 2008.

 Strangio is not to be confused with his namesake Giovanni Strangio, the owner of the Da Bruno restaurant, who, despite his family name, in fact belongs to the rival Pelle-Vottari-Romeo clan.
-He was arrested on August 30, 2007, in San Luca.
+He was arrested on August 30, 2007 in San Luca.
 His brother Sebastiano Strangio was one of the victims of the massacre in Duisburg.

 Arrest and trial

-Strangio was arrested on March 12, 2009, in Diemen, a suburb of Amsterdam, where he was living in with his wife and son.
+Strangio was arrested on March 12, 2009 in Diemen, a suburb of Amsterdam where he was living with his wife and son.
 His brother-in-law, Giuseppe Nirta, was arrested as well.
-He is to be extradited to Italy, not Germany, a Dutch court ruled on May 13, 2009.
-Italy seeks to prosecute him not only for the 2007 Duisburg killings, but also for membership of a criminal organization.
-Italy's reasons were more compelling than Germany's.
-The Duisburg killings had been the result of clashes between rival clans in the Italian town of San Luca.
-"Therefore the relation with Italy is bigger than the relation with Duisburg where the crime took place," according to the judge in Amsterdam.
+On May 13, 2009, a Dutch court ruled that he was to be extradited to Italy, not Germany.
+Italy sought to prosecute him not only for the 2007 Duisburg killings, but also for membership of a criminal organization.
+The Duisburg killings had been the result of clashes between rival clans in the Italian town of San Luca, "Therefore the relation with Italy is bigger than the relation with Duisburg where the crime took place," according to a judge in Amsterdam.

-The trial against the clans involved in the feud started on April 14, 2010, in Locri.
-Strangio followed the hearing via video link to his prison cell in Rome.
+The trial against the clans started on April 14, 2010 in Locri.
+Strangio followed the hearing via video link from his prison cell in Rome.
 On July 12, 2011, the Corte d'Assise of Locri sentenced Strangio to life imprisonment for the Duisburg killings.